1952 Saskatchewan general election

-The 1952 Saskatchewan general election was held on June 11, 1952, to elect members of the Legislative Assembly of Saskatchewan.

-The Co-operative Commonwealth Federation government of Premier Tommy Douglas was re-elected for a third term with an increased majority.
+The 1952 Saskatchewan general election, the twelfth in the history of the province, was held on June 11, 1952, to elect members of the Legislative Assembly of Saskatchewan.
+The Co-operative Commonwealth Federation government of Premier Tommy Douglas was re-elected for a third term with a majority government.

+Summary

+Tommy Douglas' Co-operative Commonwealth Federation (CCF) was re-elected with an increased majority and their highest share of the popular vote, an outright majority of 54.1%.
+This was the highest share of the vote won by any government since Thomas Walter Scott's Liberals took 57% of the vote in the 1912 election.
+After the 1952 election, the CCF held 42 of 53 seats in the Assembly.

 The Liberal Party of Walter Tucker increased its share of the popular vote to almost 40%, but lost 9 of the seats it had held in the previous legislature.

-The Social Credit and Progressive Conservative parties continued to lose support.
+The Social Credit and Progressive Conservative parties continued to lose support, securing less than 6% of the vote between them.

 This election was held using a mixture of single-member districts and multi-member districts.
-Regina elected three members.
-Saskatoon and Moose Jaw City elected two.
-Each voter could cast as many votes as there were seats to fill in the district (Block Voting).
+Regina elected three members, while Saskatoon and Moose Jaw City elected two each.
+Every voter in those districts could cast as many votes as there were seats to fill in the district (Block Voting).
 Each multi-member district elected a one-party sweep of the district's seats.
 There was no proportionality.

 Results

 Note: * Party did not nominate candidates in previous election.